nobrefelipe/flutter-micro-frontends-architecture/README.md

     }

 ```
-The we can use the routes and events like this:
+Then we can use the routes and events like this:
 ```dart
     // Navigate to Login VIew
     Routing.pushNamed(Routes.login);